 T.J.
 Maxx Sales Up, Plans to overtake Sales Lead Over Macy’s

 T.J.
 Maxx is making a bigger name for itself as reports of sales demonstrated an increase.
 Annual sales projections lead analysts to believe that T.J.
-Maxx will beat Macy’s in
+Maxx will beat Macy’s in retail sales soon.

 Possible Credit Card Breach at Goodwill Dates Back to 2013

 According to a statement on Goodwill’s website, Federal authorities and a fraud investigative unit contacted Goodwill late in the afternoon last Friday about a potential credit card number theft.
 This incident is currently under investigation.

 Sources claim that the pattern of fraud on cards previously used at Goodwill can be traced across at least 21 states.
 The same source says that this breach could have begun in the middle of 2013.